 Am I too modest – or too concrete – when I advocate the design of safe experiments to expand our minds just enough – to make small changes in the way we help our lives to evolve?
 After all, I do believe that such experiments can keep us in touch with the energy that helps us rise above more immediate and concrete experiences.

 How do these ‘illusions’ work into safe experiments?
-Deborah Lee, presenting to an on-line CPD course, has interesting things to say about the brain being uninterested in whether our visualisations are real or imagined!
+Deborah Lee, presenting to an on-line CPD course, had things to say about the brain being uninterested in whether our visualisations are real or imagined!
 With this in mind, she recommends experiments that involve “acting-as-if …” This means practising an experience or behaviour that does not come to us naturally.

-For example, presenting your ‘best person’ may be difficult to do, but it stretches us.
+For example, presenting your ‘best effort’ may be difficult to do, but it stretches us.
 The experiment requires us to notice outcomes that may both surprise or disappoint us.
 It is not easy to succeed when we start practising something new.
 Elsewhere, I give the example of learning to ride a bike – for most of us, it takes time and comes at the cost of a good few tumbles.You can check out Deborah’s comments on:

 but the link may not be around for long.

-SAFE EXPERIMENTS to explore our spiritual self
+….. to explore our spiritual self

 I still believe the Body Scan can provide a beginning.
 Here controlled breathing is used as a ‘gateway’ to looking inside ourselves and consider travelling elsewhere.
 The Body Scan asks us to turn attention to our inner thoughts, feelings and sensations.
 True, this focus is intended to help me ‘just notice’ what goes on inside myself – rather than outside but it can help us go on to do something after ‘just noticing’.
 It is perfectly feasible to go on to other things.
 Dan Siegel certainly thinks so when he expands the levels of body scaning into his Wheel of Awareness.
 Perhaps Dan’s Seventh Sense provides a starting place to move toward David’s position.

 Either way, safe experiments involve doing something just a little bit different.
-Perhaps a spiritual dimension is less preoccupied with action and an advert of not doing on some occasions.
+Perhaps a spiritual dimension is less preoccupied with action and an advert for not doing on some occasions.
 David seems to tell me that attending to the “moment-by-moment” experience does not require us to change it and I have no problem with that.
-For me, the important point is that we have a choice – a choice to do as well as not do.
+For me, the important point is that we have a choice – a choice to do, as well as not do.